 PROS: George Arliss is an old pro and it shows.
 A charming and witty performance.

 CONS: Pretty boring.
-It’s basically the play transferred to the screen. • The camera remains static the entire time as the majority of the film takes place in a drawing room. • Without any real knowledge of Benjamin Disraeli this becomes a watch simply to attend to one’s completist tendencies.
+It’s basically the play transferred to the screen. • The camera remains static the entire time as the majority of the film takes place in a drawing room. • Without any real knowledge of Benjamin Disraeli, this becomes a recommendation for the completists only.